climber2002/climber2002.github.io/source/_posts/2015-02-09-deploy-rails-application-on-ubuntu-14-dot-04-part-2.markdown

 {% img /images/github_add_ssh_key.png %}

 Now we need to add the key of our host to the Vagrant VM.
+Let's see if a key already existed.

 {% codeblock lang:bash %}
 host$ ls -l ~/.ssh